ngwx/Visualizing_Taxi_Availability_in_Singapore/README.md

 2. Please install the required packages in R Studio.
 Required Packages: jsonlite, ggmap, ggplot2, tidyverse, formattable, leaflet

-3. Please include your Google API key at the code chunk shown below.
+3. Please include your Google API key when running the R Markdown file at the code chunk shown below.
 I am unable to include my Google API in the R Markdown file due to security reasons.
 If you do not have a Google API Key, you can sign up for one or you can view the code via the HTML document instead.
 ![screenshot](https://user-images.githubusercontent.com/65797905/82862218-b2411b00-9f51-11ea-857a-93b7e5610fe8.JPG)